Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 - _private bicep registry_
 - _universal artifacts_ (_Azure DevOps_ only)

-Besides the execution of a publish, there is also the possibility to set the switch `Publish prerelease module`.
-This switch makes it possible to publish a pre-release version in every workflow run that is not based on main or master.
+Besides the execution of a publish, there is also the possibility to set the following switches on the workflow/pipeline when running it manually:
+- `Publish prerelease` is usefull when you want to publish a pre-release version from your dev-branch.
+- `Publish module and all child modules` is a forcefully publishing option where the module and all child modules are published regardless of changes being detected on the module files.
+This is useful when you want to publish a module and all its child modules at once.
+When used with `Publish prerelease` it will publish the pre-release version of the module and all child modules.

 > **Note**<br>
 > The `version` used for publishing any artifact will be the same in all three target locations which reduces the maintenance effort.